Nic Fiddian-Green: Career

-One of his larger works, Horse at Water was installed temporarily at Marble Arch in London.
+One of Fiddian-Green’s larger works, Horse at Water was installed temporarily at Marble Arch in London.
 Once it was moved to Daylesford, Gloucestershire, the home of Lord and Lady Bamford, who had commissioned it, he was asked to make a larger version, Still Water (2011; 33 ft tall), to replace it.

 His first protest artwork, Serenity, is installed on a hill by the A3 at Claygate, Surrey.
 Made of lead, it is intended to be a "monument of calm" for drivers.

 Fiddian-Green works from a studio in the stable block at Wintershall, Surrey, using the horses there as life models.
 He casts bronze outdoors, using a mobile kiln, in the woods there.
 He also works in clay and riveted sheet metal, soapstone, and Carrara and Connemara marble.